3 FAH-1 H-2000

 B. Mandatory Administrative Actions

 An employee found to use illegal drugs will be referred to the ADAP.
 If the employee is performing duties requiring access to classified information, the employee's Executive Office will be responsible for ensuring that the employee is immediately removed from duties that require access to classified information without regard to whether the position is a TDP.
-At the discretion of the Under Secretary for Management or his or her designee and with the concurrence from the Deputy Medical Director for Mental Health Programs or his or her designee and the Bureau of Diplomatic Security, an employee may be allowed to return to duty to a sensitive position provided his or her return does not endanger public health or safety or national security.
+At the discretion of the Under Secretary for Management or designee and with the concurrence from the Deputy Medical Director for Mental Health Programs or designee and the Bureau of Diplomatic Security, an employee may be allowed to return to duty to a sensitive position provided the employee's return does not endanger public health or safety or national security.

 C. Range of Consequences

 Disciplinary action taken against an employee found to use illegal drugs may include the full range of disciplinary actions, up to and including removal.
 Moreover, the use of illegal drugs is an adjudicative factor in determining eligibility for a security clearance.
-The loss of security clearance may lead to an employee’s removal as she or he can no longer perform the duties of the job for which she or he was hired.
+The loss of security clearance may lead to an employee’s removal as the employee can no longer perform the duties of the job for which the individualwas hired.

 Consistent with the requirements of any governing collective bargaining agreement and the Civil Service Reform Act and other statutes, Department orders and regulations, an employee found to have used illegal drugs will be referred for consideration of any of the following measures, including but not limited to: